kbraggins/dotfiles/README.md

    cd ~/.dotfiles
    ```

-2. Install GNU Stow (if you don’t already have it):
+2. Install GNU Stow (if you don't already have it):

    ```bash
    brew install stow